Victoria Tunnel (Liverpool): Use and closure

 After 46 years of use, the wire rope severed on 16 February 1895.
-It was decided to abandon the old rope system as locomotives were now much more powerful to climb the whole tunnel incline without assistance.
+It was decided to abandon the old rope system as locomotives were now much more powerful and able to climb the whole tunnel incline without assistance.
 On 12 June 1895 passenger trains were introduced into the tunnel serving the now-demolished Riverside passenger liner terminal station at the Pier Head.
 From the tunnel portal at Waterloo Goods Station trains ran on the Mersey Docks & Harbour Board’s railway to the Riverside station.

 Riverside liner terminus suffered a steep decline in trade during the 1960s as trans-Atlantic passenger trade was diverted to airliners.
 The last passenger service was in February 1971.
 The tunnel closed on 19 November 1972.
 A section of the up-line was retained as a 600 yards head-shunt at Edge Hill.
 The structure of the tunnel is currently generally dry and in good condition.
 The tunnel is in the ownership of Network Rail, who maintain its structure.